 My general rule of thumb is that if I want to take a photo of something to use as a painting, I’ve developed the discipline to sit and do a five-minute sketch rather than just rely on the photo alone.
 By sitting and studying your subject intensity, even for five or 10 minutes, You will gain so much more information and connectivity that again, you will not get from a photo.

 Watercolor has a reputation for being difficult.
 Why do you think watercolor has the reputation of being the hardest medium?
 Do you think that's deserved (or undeserved)?
 Why?

 I think the myth of watercolor being difficult is really from a control viewpoint.
 You really need to have a plan and prevision to execute a proper watercolor painting.
 The medium is unforgiving in the sense that your rework options are limited.

 You also need to develop your drawing skills as you can’t cut in and develop your shapes in the same way as oil or acrylic.
 In my experience, the majority of students starting out in watercolor lack drawing skills.
 These need to be developed as much if not more than handling the medium.

 But think about it.
 Watercolor has one medium-WATER!- to make the pigment fluid.
 And one support, paper.
 Oil, on the other hand, has countless medium and support options and centuries of methods and techniques to decide between to execute a painting.
 Oil should be far more daunting to the beginner.
 So I think it’s an undeserved reputation, But I’m glad when oil painters are so impressed!

-Learn more about his upcoming NEW video "Plein Air Watercolor: Capturing Nature" by adding your name to his VIP list here.
+Learn more about his upcoming NEW video "Plein Air Watercolor: Capturing Nature."

 Comments will be approved before showing up.